aldorithms/basic-calc-rust/README.md

 # basic-calc-rust

+Christian, I fixed your fucking calculator, now it's in the supreme language.

-How to build my stupid calculator:
+How to build my stupid fucking calculator, in case you have no fucking clue how to use a computer:
 Go into your shell (powershell, bash, I don't give a monkey's ass)

 ```sh